o3seespy/o3seespy/README.rst

 o3seespy
 ********

-Object-orientated native python version of Opensees
+Object-oriented native python version of OpenSees

 Features
 ========

 This package provides:

- 1. A 'pythonic' version of opensees
+ 1. A 'pythonic' version of OpenSees
-    - all input parameters to create opensees objects are all lowercase key-value arguments
+    - all input parameters to create OpenSees objects are all lowercase key-value arguments
     - all class objects are CamelCase
     - static string variables defined in ALL_CAPS
     - Where possible the exact name used in the original TCL version has been kept
  2. Fully namespaced package allowing full auto-complete e.g. 'o3.uniaxial_material.Steel01(...)'
- 3. Object-orientated implementation of Opensees.
-Python is object-orientated and the underlying opensees C++ source code is object orientated.
+ 3. Object-oriented implementation of OpenSees.
+Python is object-oriented and the underlying OpenSees C++ source code is object orientated.
 This package replicates the underlying C++ objects.
- 4. Type checking of inputs before calling C++ opensees code, so that python debugging and errors can be viewed
+ 4. Type checking of inputs before calling C++ OpenSees code, so that python debugging and errors can be viewed
  5. In code documentation using python docstrings - can view the documentation within your IDE
- 6. Additional features for using opensees in python:
+ 6. Additional features for using OpenSees in python:
-    - saving and loading data directly from opensees into numpy arrays
+    - saving and loading data directly from OpenSees into numpy arrays
-    - saving and loading data directly from opensees into json files
+    - saving and loading data directly from OpenSees into json files
     - Save an entire model as a json file - allows efficient passing of models between servers
  7. All object numbering handled by objects - no need for number tags!
  8. Additional logic checking of optional inputs